Fadi-Haddad/EcoSense/README.md

    - 2* 1K ohm resistors,
    - 2* 24VDC fans.
 13. Follow the circuit diagram to wire the ESP8266 controller with other elements on the borad.
-14. Navigate to EcoSense-Mobile and Run the start up command :
+14. Navigate to EcoSense-Mobile and run the start up command :
    ```sh
    npm run web
    ```